hariseldon99/gromacs_sims/README.md

-# Logs for GROMACS Simulations - Protein-ligand Complexes
+# Logs for GROMACS Simulations - Protein-ligand Complexes:

 ## Test: Lysozyme in Water